Rocket Lab Criticized For Launching Their Own Private 'Star' Into Orbit - Slashdot

 (BTW I have the same coaster.)

 No idea why anyone is upset.
 Sure, if you start putting dozens of disco balls in orbit there might be an issue, but this one you can't even see!
 When they say "bright" they mean that once every quite a few days it might pass above you in just the right orientation and angle from the sun so that one of its mirrors hit you directly during the night with sunlight at a maximum brightness of... magnitude 4.2...
-If you don't know what that means, it is about as bright as the stars in the middle of the little dipp
+If you don't know what that means, it is about as bright as the stars in the middle of the little dipper "handle", the ones you can't see from the city.
+So cities are out, rural areas can see it, but still it is nowhere as bright as other satellites, ISS etc.

 Re: (Score:2)